ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This document describes the Distributed Aggregation Protocol (DAP) for privacy preserving measurement.
-The protocol is executed by a large set of clients and a small set of servers.
-The servers' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
-This is made possible by distributing the computation among the servers in such a way that, as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any server.
+The protocol is executed by a large set of clients and a small set of aggregator servers.
+The aggregators' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
+This is made possible by distributing the computation among the aggregators in such a way that, as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any aggregator.

 ## Change Log